 The migration to IPv6 is inevitable because IPv4 won’t carry us any further, even though we may be clinging on to it.
 That said, IPv6 is still in its infancy, comparatively speaking, and has a way to go yet.

 If you find your preferred VPN provider isn’t offering IPv6 support, don’t worry.
 IPv6 adoption is increasing, so VPN providers should start laying out adoption plans, if they haven’t already.
-If IPv6 support is critical to you, we recommend CyberGhost.
-Otherwise, pick the provider from among our VPN reviews that best strikes a balance between security and features suited to you.
+If IPv6 support is critical to you, we recommend Cyberghost.
+Otherwise, pick the provider that best strikes a balance between security and features suited to you.

 All that aside, if your hardware, ISP and VPN support IPv6, there’s no harm in using it.
 Just keep in mind that IPv6 websites are the minority.
 There’s no need to worry about IPv6 just yet, though.
 There isn’t a switch to be flipped that’s going to make everyone’s internet go away.
 ISPs and infrastructure companies, such as Cloudflare, will do most of the heavy lifting for consumers.